 All academic withdrawals must be processed in accordance with the policy of the University.
 Refunds are based on the date of initial contact made with an appropriate school official.
 Students who do not meet the financial conditions of the University can be administratively withdrawn from their courses at the discretion of the Student Services Office.
-In order to complete an academic withdrawal, a student must first contact the vice president for student development to perform an exit interview and sign the withdrawal form.
-The student then takes the signed form to the Student Services Office to be processed.
-If students fail to contact the vice president for student development and perform the appropriate withdrawal steps, the student may be charged a fee of \$100.
+In order to initiate an academic withdrawal, a student must contact their Academic Advisor to fill out a withdrawal form and complete an exit interview.
+If students fail to contact their Academic Advisor and perform the appropriate withdrawal steps, the student may be charged a fee of \$100.

-Refund of Residence Hall Room and Board

-Refer to the residence hall contract or the director of residence life for the housing refund policy.
-The vice president for student development will set any termination penalties required by the contract.
+Refund of Residence Hall Room and Board Refer to the residence hall contract or the director of residence life for the housing refund policy.
+The Vice President for Student Development will set any termination penalties required by the contract.